 Getting to know the Highway Code isn’t just an essential part of passing your test, though.
-It’ll also help you become a better driver and avoid fines, tickets, points on your driving licence, as well as criminal charges - all things that can seriously harm of your chances of finding affordable car insurance.
+It’ll also help you become a better driver and avoid fines, tickets, penalty points on your driving licence, as well as criminal charges.
+All things that can seriously harm your chances of finding affordable car insurance.

 What’s in the Highway Code?

-There are 307 rules listed in the Code at the moment which includes rules for pedestrians, cyclists and motorcyclists as well.
-These are broken up into useful sections, like general rules of the road, car maintenance and road signs.
+There are 315 (8 new in 2022, 47 amended)rules listed in the Code at the moment which includes rules for pedestrians, cyclists, and motorcyclists as well.
+These are broken up into useful sections, like general rules of the road, vehicle maintenance, and road signs so that road users are aware of their responsibilities.

 Don’t be daunted by the big number!
-Much of the information contained in the Code is simply good common sense - you’ll be surprised by just how much of it you’re already familiar with.
+Much of the information contained in the Code is simply good common sense - e.g. no reversing into a side road - you’ll be surprised by just how much of it you’re already familiar with.

-It includes essential information you need to drive safely on British roads, including speed limits, the meaning of road markings and more - all of which you’ll need to know to pass your driving test.
+It includes essential information you need to drive safely on all British roads from country lanes to a dual carriageway, including awareness of oncoming traffic, speed limits, the meaning of road markings, vehicle markings, level crossings, and more - all of which you’ll need to know to pass your driving test.

 Where can I buy Highway Code?